verilog-to-routing/vtr-verilog-to-routing/doc/src/api/vpr/mapping.rst

 ===============
 Netlist mapping
 ===============
-As shown in the previous section, there are multiple levels of abstraction (multiple netlists) in VPR which are ClusteredNetlist and AtomNetlist.
-To fully use these netlist, we provide some functions to map between them.
+As shown in the previous section, there are multiple levels of abstraction (multiple netlists) in VPR which are the ClusteredNetlist and the AtomNetlist.
+To fully use these netlists, we provide some functions to map between them.

-In this section, we will state how to map between atom netlist and clustered netlist.
+In this section, we will state how to map between the atom and clustered netlists.

 Block Id
 --------